gschier/will-you-please/README.md

       - NAME=value
       - ANOTHER='something that needs quotes'

-    # Change the directory the command is run in
+    # Change the directory the command is run in (default ./)
     dir: './some/other/directory'

     # Hide command from help output